MaChanGit108/INST377-Project23/README.md

     1. Modify README.md and docs/contributing.md to represent your project

 * How to run your application on a server
-   - We
+   - We ran our application on Heroku.

 * How to run any tests you have written for your software
-   - No tests written
+   - No additional tests written.

 * The API for your server application - all GET, POST, PUT, etc endpoints, and what they each do
-   - GET:
+   - GET: returns data from a read request
+     - a
-   - POST:
+   - POST: accepts user requests for information
+     - a
-   - PUT:
+   - PUT: accepts *different* user requests for information
+     - a

 * A clear set of expectations around known bugs and a road-map for future development.
    - ROAD-MAP for Next Step: